 When you look at the sales teams at colocation companies, it’s often quite a diverse crowd.
 You often find some veterans with decades of experience in IT or telecommunications sales, some rookies, and quite a few in between.

-However unless you have a very forward thinking sales director working hand in hand with a very forward-thinking chief marketing officer, your colocation company’s ability to compete may be a lot more in jeopardy than you realize – especially if there’s not close alignment between your sales and marketing teams.
+However, unless you have a very forward-thinking sales director working hand in hand with a very forward-thinking chief marketing officer, your colocation company’s ability to compete may be a lot more in jeopardy than you realize – especially if there’s no close alignment between your sales and marketing teams.
 Here’s why.

-The Buyer’s Journey for Colocation Companies Within 3 Years (If Not Sooner)
+The Colocation Buyer’s Journey Within 3 Years (If Not Sooner)

-Let’s fast forward now into what it’s going to look like one to three years out from now for colocation companies.
+Let’s fast forward now to what it will look like one to three years from now for colocation companies.

 Sales and marketing “departments” as separate siloed departments will disappear.
 They will be forced to work together as one solid, revenue team.
 We’re already seeing this happen.

-Even in my partner Joshua's own network of colo data centers and their sales and marketing professionals, we’ve seen two of these realignments happen just in the last couple of months.
+Even in my partner Joshua's network of colocation data centers and their sales and marketing professionals, we’ve seen two realignments happen just in the last couple of months.

 Org Charts Being Redrawn to Stay Competitive